clvv/fasd/README.md

 Max total score / weight, defaults to 2000.

 $_F_SHELL
-Which shell to execute fasd.sh.
+Which shell to execute.
 Some shells will run faster than others. fasd is faster with ksh variants.
 ```